-Physical Education - Athlete Policy
+Physical Education, Athlete Policy

 Students are required to participate in physical education.
-Most students achieve this by competing in intramural sports during the PE period.
-Those who opt not to compete in the intramural games must complete a 10-minute-minimum workout at the Mesivta Fitness Center on the stage in the Gym, and log the specifics of their workout.
-Any other abridgement or schedule adjustment to Phys Ed must be approved by the Rosh Mesivta or Principal of Secular Studies.
+Any abridgement or schedule adjustment to Phys Ed must be approved by the Rosh Mesivta or Principal of General Studies.

 Financial Obligations

 Each family is responsible to ensure that all financial obligations are met on a timely basis.
 Financial obligations include activity fees, trip fees, as well as all tuition obligations.